ihmeuw/pseudopeople/docs/source/noise/index.rst

     - W-2 and 1099, 1040, SSA
     - "Borrowed" SSN, leave a field blank, write the wrong digits, make typos, make OCR errors
     - Note that "borrowed" SSN only applies to the W-2 and 1099 dataset.
-      ITIN is only reported in the 1040, and only when the simulant does not have an SSN.
-      In the 1040 form, this noise type functions the same for joint filer and dependent *n*
+      In the 1040 form, the same noise types apply to the SSN columns for the joint filer and dependents
   * - Income
     - W-2 and 1099
     - Leave a field blank, write the wrong digits, make typos, make OCR errors